trinodb/trino/docs/src/main/sphinx/connector/hive-security.rst

 .. _hive-security-additional-keytab:

-Additional Information About Keytab Files
+Additional information about Keytab files
 =========================================

 Keytab files contain encryption keys that are used to authenticate principals